openfifth/koha-plugin-wscc-oracle/docs/income/income_report.md

 ## Koha Field mappings

+Confirmation required for where we should map Cost Centre, Objective, Subjective, Subanalysis and Offsets from.
+Which are 'Library' level, which are 'Debit type' level and are any 'Register' or any other level.

 ## Additional notes

 - Koha should post the sum of transactions per library per debit type per receipt type (configurable as payment type in Koha) per day.